erica-prog/nlp_context_analysis_news/ANALYSIS_REPORT.md

 - **Network density:** 0.0871
 - **Most central terms:** toll, death toll, failure, misinformation, leadership

+#### Outlet Comparison Word Clouds

+The `word_clouds_by_outlet.png` visualization provides a direct comparison of frame term usage between NYT and Guardian.
+Each row represents an outlet, with columns showing the four frame categories (Responsibility+/-, Science+/-).
+This allows visual identification of:
+- Which blame/credit terms each outlet emphasizes
+- Differences in science-related terminology between US and UK coverage
+- Relative term diversity (more varied word sizes indicate more distributed term usage)

 #### Generated Visualizations (saved to `results/`):

 | File | Description |